 I got my first camera, a Canon AE-1, when I was 12.
 It was a gift from my dad.
 He was our family’s official photographer since before I was born.
 We’re big on tradition, so as my parents’ first born I was next in line for the duty.
 I learned how to use a camera shooting my family and our community.
 But it was when we traveled that I found my passion for landscapes.

 Family photography would be my primary discipline for more than a decade.
 And when I got married and had kids, I kept at it, capturing everything from the simplicity (and madness) of ordinary life to the pomp of our grandest celebrations.
 But once my kids reached school age, I decided to take a more intentional approach to photography and, really, to life.

-I started doing myself a favor with diet and exercise and have 50 fewer pounds to show for it.
 I started taking regular nature hikes with my camera in tow, the challenge a little greater with each new adventure.
 At the same time, I also started logging more hours in the digital world, using social media to talk shop with other photographers.